MichaelCade/90DaysOfDevOps/2023/day06.md

 ### Building our first weak application

-<span style="color:red">**Important Message: This exercise is to highlight bad and weaknesses in an application, Please do not try this at home but beware this is bad practice**</span>
+<span style="color:red">**Important Message: This exercise is to highlight bad and weaknesses in an application, Please do try this at home but beware this is bad practice**</span>

 At this stage, I am not going to run through my software development environment in any detail.
 I would generally be using VScode on Windows with WSL2 enabled.
 We might then use Vagrant to provision dedicated compute instances to VirtualBox all of which I covered throughout the 2022 sections of #90DaysOfDevOps mostly in the Linux section.